GandhiCloud/cp4a-install-v4/README.md

 The detailed steps about this instllation is available in the knowledge center at the location https://www.ibm.com/support/knowledgecenter/SSCSJL_4.x/install-icpa-cli.html

-Another version of the installation steps are availbale in https://github.ibm.com/IBMCloudPak4Apps/icpa-install
+Another version of the installation steps are available in https://github.ibm.com/IBMCloudPak4Apps/icpa-install

 ## Prerequisites